 - identify the contract with a customer; The Company's customers consist of distributors and direct end-users.
 With regard to distributors, the Company generally has written distribution agreements which describe the terms of the distribution arrangement, such as the product range, the sales territory, product pricing, sales support, payment and returns policy, etc. Customer contracts are generally in the form of acknowledged purchase orders.
 Services to be rendered, as part of the delivery of those products, are also generally specified.
 Such services include installation reviews and technical commissioning. - 2. identify the performance obligations in the contract; The Company's performance obligations primarily consist of product delivery and certain service obligations such as technical commissioning, repair services, installation reviews, and shift development. - 3. determine the transaction price; The Company considers the invoice as the transaction price. - 4. allocate the transaction price to the performance obligations in the contract; The Company determined that the most relevant allocation method for its service obligations is to apply the expected cost plus appropriate margin.
 This is the Company's practice of billing for repairs, overhaul, and other product service related time incurred by its technicians. - 5. recognize revenue; Revenue is recognized as each performance obligation is satisfied which is typically when the Company transfers control of a good or service to a customer, which can occur over time or at a point in time.
 For technical commissioning, repairs, installation review, and shift development services, revenue is recognized upon completion of the service.
-The amount of revenue recognized is based on the consideration.
+The amount of revenue recognized is based on the consideration to which the Company expects to be entitled in exchange for those goods or services, including the expected value of variable consideration.
 The customer's ability and intent to pay the transaction price is assessed in determining whether a contract exists with the customer.
 If collectability of substantially all of the consideration in a contract is not probable, consideration received is not recognized as revenue unless the consideration is nonrefundable and the Company no longer has an obligation to transfer additional goods or services to the customer or collectability becomes probable.